-Working in close partnership with the District Health Directorate, Acts in Afrika, the Adeiso Health Clinic and Ghanaian and International Health professionals, we have held a Village Health Outreach (VHO) every July since 2008.
+Working in close partnership with the Upper West Akyem District Health Directorate, the Adeiso Health Clinic and Ghanaian and International Health professionals, we have held a Village Health Outreach (VHO) every July since 2008.
 Typically the VHO has been an intensive free medical clinic and pharmacy that serves over 1000 patients in the week it occurs.
 Occasionally the VHO will focus on prevention and health infrastructure.

 Health and nutrition go hand in hand and are major concerns in Okurase.
 Okurase is a village of subsistence farming.
 Many children and adults are malnourished.
 Low nutrition sets the stage for many disease processes or low capacity to fight disease, especially in young children.
 These areas of concern are worsened by the fact that Okurase is in a high malaria zone and a large percentage of the village residents have to manage multiple infections of malaria each year.
 Limited health care causes many people to die from small sicknesses that can rapidly escalate.
 In addition, their way of life puts them at risk for wounds and undiagnosed afflictions that can make life extremely difficult.

 After meeting with the village leadership and under their direction, it was decided Project OKURASE would facilitate an annual health outreach.

 The outreach for 2020 is 3 days of intensive health information and training and 3 days of intensive tree planning.
 From the beginning, 12 years ago, the VHO has been a true international collaborative effort that has saved many lives.
 Patients come from Okurase and many surrounding villages.
 The number of patients has steadily grown over the years.
 We have seen as many as 1700 patients during the week long VHO.
 This year our focus will be on prevention rather than to operate a medical clinic.